-Demographic Characteristics.
-Participants self-reported demographic information including age, race, ethnicity, gender, education, family history of disease, and experiences with healthcare, research, and genetic testing.
+Demographic characteristics.
+Participants self-reported demographic information including age, race, ethnicity, gender, education, family history of disease, and experiences with health care, research, and genetic testing.

 Preferences.
-Eight categories of disease were classified as either disclosed or omitted from reports depending on the preferences participants set: (1) Preventable conditions, (2) non-preventable conditions, (3) severe conditions, (4) non-severe conditions, (5) mental illness and psychological conditions, (6) developmental disorders and learning disabilities, (7) childhoodonset degenerative conditions, and (8) adult-onset conditions without prevention options during childhood.
+Eight categories of disease were classified as either disclosed or omitted from reports depending on the preferences participants set: (a) preventable conditions, (b) nonpreventable conditions, (c) severe conditions, (d) nonsevere conditions, (e) mental illness and psychological conditions, (f) developmental disorders and learning disabilities, (g) childhood-onset degenerative conditions, and (h) adult-onset conditions without prevention options during childhood.
 Number of categories was calculated as the total number of categories selected for disclosure.
 For the purpose of calculating the number of categories selected, participants who indicated that they wanted no results while setting preventability preferences were classified as declining all eight categories.

 Satisfaction.
-Participants reported their overall process satisfaction ("How satisfied or dissatisfied would you be with this biobank's process for determining which results would or would not be returned to you?") and overall results satisfaction ("How satisfied or dissatisfied would you be with the information that would or would not be returned to you in your hypothetical result report?") on 0 to 10 scales, with 0 indicating "very dissatisfied" and 10 indicating "very satisfied."
-Overall satisfaction measures were collected immediately after participants viewed the initial and updated hypothetical results reports.
+Participants reported their overall process satisfaction ("How satisfied or dissatisfied would you be with this biobank's process for determining which results would or would not be returned to you?") and overall results satisfaction ("How satisfied or dissatisfied would you be with the information that would or would not be returned to you in your hypothetical result report?") on 0 to 10 scales, with 0 indicating very dissatisfied and 10 indicating very satisfied.
+Overall, satisfaction measures were collected immediately after participants viewed the initial and updated hypothetical results reports.